meganz/mpenc_doc/source/protocol.rst

 Message ordering
 ================

+As discussed :ref:`previously <distributed-systems>` and elsewhere [TODO: link] messages may be sent concurrently even in a group transport channel, and therefore we represent the transcript of messages as a causal order.

 Every message has an explicit set of references to the latest other messages ("parents") seen by the author when they wrote the message.
 These references